-- AR01 to ensure that allocation rules for thermal energy costs have the effect, compared to allocation by size of building unit, of a credible and significant increase in dependency of the costs incurred by final customers on the energy saving performance of building users, for example by allocating all variable costs of provision of the thermal energy in proportion to the consumption measured in each building unit. - AR02 to allow or require application of correction factors related to the location of a building unit in a building in cases where the introduction of consumption-based cost allocation will otherwise result in a significant increase of charges to one or more final customers, despite the expected energy savings. - AR03 to allow or require that rents for all units are changed, whenever an improvement is made to the building which is cost-effective in that it will yield an energy saving to the building whose net present value at least matches the cost of the improvement, such that the changes in rent provide adequate economic incentive, in favour of the improvement, to all individuals empowered to take the decision.
+- AR01 to ensure that allocation rules for thermal energy costs have the effect, compared to allocation by size of building unit, of a credible and significant increase in dependency of the costs incurred by final customers on the energy saving performance44 of building users, for example by allocating all variable costs of provision of the thermal energy in proportion to the consumption measured in each building unit and not to allocate excessive proportions of fixed costs in proportion to the consumption measured. - AR02 to allow or require application of correction factors related to the location of a building unit (or, exceptionally, individual rooms) in a building in cases where the introduction of consumption-based cost allocation will otherwise result in a significant increase of charges to one or more final customers, despite the expected energy savings, or to phase in over 2-3 years the full application of AR01 above.
+AR03 to allow or require that rents for all units are changed, whenever an improvement is made to the building which is cost-effective in that it will yield an energy saving to the building whose net present value at least matches the cost of the improvement, such that the changes in rent provide adequate economic incentive, in favour of the improvement, to all individuals empowered to take the decision. - AR04 to include in allocation rules appropriate and effective penalties for tampering with devices or refusing access to install or read devices. - AR05 to ensure widespread and thorough understanding among users of affected buildings of allocation rules, and of any changes to existing allocation rules, well before their introduction.